prettydiff/biddle/readme.md

 Downloads the requested resource, but decompresses and unpackages the zip before writing files to disk.

 ### list
-(not writte yet)
 Will list all installed or all published applications and their locations.
+It can take the optional argument *installed* or *published* to output a specific list or both lists are produced.

+Only output the installed list.

+    node biddle list installed

+Output both lists

+    node biddle list

 ### markdown
 Allows the internal markdown parser used by the **help** command to be supplied to a directed file to ease reading of documentation directly from the command line.